data-lessons/library-shell/_episodes/03-free-text.md

 ~~~
 {: .bash}

 Here we've made extended use of the pipes we saw in [Counting and mining with the shell](http://data-lessons.github.io/library-shell/02-counting-mining/).
-The first part of this script uses the translate command again, this time to translate every blank space into `\n` which renders as a new line.
+The first part uses `sed` command to transform every single or repeated space (including tabs) into `\n` which renders as a new line: `\s` means 'space or tab', `\+` means 'one or more times'.
 Every word in the file will at this stage have its own line.

 The second part uses the `sort` command to rearrange the text from its original order into an alphabetical configuration.